 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth and/or dentures morning and night and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or use mouthwashes.
 It’s important to follow any advice you are given and to drink plenty of fluids.

 Tell your nurse or doctor if you have any problems with your mouth.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 Numbness or tingling in hands or feet

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

 Less common side effects